-As noted above, the amount of the Federal estate tax exemption in 2015 is \$5.43MM.
-Since the estate tax is likely here to stay and must be planned for in larger estates, wealthy individuals should consider making sufficient gifts during their lifetime so that the estate will not exceed the exemption amount in effect at death.
-The gift tax follows the estate tax exemptions and top rates for 2015 and 2016, as noted in the chart on page 1.
+As noted above, the amount of the Federal estate tax exemption in 2016 is \$5.45MM.
+The gift tax follows the estate tax exemptions and top rates for 2016 and 2017, as noted in the chart on page 2.
 Any gift tax exemption used during lifetime reduces the estate tax exemption available at death.